How To Calculate Free Cash Flow in 3 Steps (Plus Example)

-Free cash flow is the amount of cash an organization generates after operational expenses and funds used to manage assets are dispersed.
+Free cash flow is the amount of cash an organization generates after it accounts for operational expenses and funds it uses to manage assets.
 FCF is used to pay investors and shareholders.
 Free cash flow is also called "free cash flow to firms," abbreviated as "FCFF."
-This number is helpful to shareholders interested in the amount of cash that can be withdrawn from an organization without disturbing operations.
+This number is helpful to shareholders interested in the amount of cash that an organization or investor can withdraw from an organization without disturbing operations.

-Free cash flow is commonly confused with cash flow which appears on the cash flow statement.
+FCF differs from cash flow, which appears on the cash flow statement.
 The key difference between the two is that cash flow is the net amount of cash or cash equivalents cycling in and out of the company.
-A positive or negative cash flow gives investors an understanding of how a company is performing financially.
-FCF is only the amount of cash left after cash spent to support daily operations and capital assets like land, property and machinery.
+A positive or negative cash flow gives investors an understanding of how a company performs financially.
+FCF is only the amount left after an organization spends cash to support daily operations and capital assets like land, property and operating machinery.